BREAD5940/LogViewer/README.md

 # LogViewer
-A tool to view our logs
+A simple, quickly written Swing application to view and graph logs from our Core.